Working at

 What’s your advice for someone wanting to be an actuary?

 Be prepared to study!
-Exams are challenging and take a long time, so require you to be committed to your goal.
-Ask me whether it’s worth it in (hopefully) two years.
+Exams are challenging and take a long time get through, so require you to be committed to your goal.
+It took me a while, but it was completely worth it to know that I have a qualification that will help me take my career to the next level.

 What drives you?